Neopuyo/WeatherApp/README.md

 To pass data from a parent widget to a child widget, it can be passed as a parameter.
 However, when the widgets involved are distant in the widget tree, a more modular method is required.

 In searching for the most common methods used by Flutter to share data between distant widgets, I discovered a first approach using [`InheritedWidget`](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html).
 However, the documentation concludes that it is better to use [`providers`](https://pub.dev/packages/provider) instead.
-This [video](https://www.youtube.com/watch?v=FUDhozpnTUw) from Flutter Mapp gave me a first approach.
+This [video](https://www.youtube.com/watch?v=FUDhozpnTUw) from Flutter Mapp provided me a nice start to understand the provider pattern.

 CREATE